ClickReads: ClickSoftware Experts Weigh in On Field Service and Technology in Q2 2017

 When you picture the future what do you see?
 Jetpacks?
 Flying cars?
 Marty McFly on a hoverboard?
 While these might seem to still be in the realm of science fiction, there’s still some exciting tech on the way to market – self-driving cars.
 Autonomous vehicles have the potential to disrupt multiple industries and change the way they do business.
 Paul Whitelam explains how self-driving cars will impact customer experience.

 This concludes our roundup for Q2.
-Make sure to check back in Q3 for more articles from our experts.
+Make sure to check back for more articles from our experts.
 In the meantime, you can check out our roundup from Q1 or read more about field service trends on the ClickSoftware blog.

 Categories:Artificial Intelligence, Big Data & Analytics, Customer Satisfaction, Field Service Management, Workforce Management Trends